-Neurographic Art or Art Journaling
+Neurographic Art vs Art Journaling for Stress Relief

 Neurographic art and art journaling are two creative ways to work through thoughts and emotions.
 In other words when my head is ready to explode I pick up a pen!
 Each method has its place, lately I have been combing writing and drawing.

-• Neurographic art (line drawing) and journaling (writing) both reduce stress and boost clarity.
+- Neurographic art (line drawing) and journaling (writing) both reduce stress and boost clarity.

-• Drawing lines helps when your thoughts race or you feel tense.
+- Drawing lines helps when your thoughts race or you feel tense.

-• Journaling works best for planning, organizing options, or finding your next step.
+- Journaling works best for planning, organizing options, or finding your next step.

-• A five-minute routine combining both methods is enough to reset your mind and make decisions.
+- A five-minute routine combining both methods is enough to reset your mind and make decisions.

-• Consistency is more important than technique or talent.
+- Consistency is more important than technique or talent.

 Neurographic Art | Quick Calm for a Busy Brain